Advantages of Prime Lenses For Wedding Photography

 Primes are faster and more intuitive.

 If you look through the portfolio of some of the more famous photographers from the twentieth century, you will notice they have a certain look and style that is consistent in their work.
-This is because they used prime lenses, and usually a 35mm or 50mm lens.
+This is because they used prime lenses, usually a 35mm or 50mm prime lens.
 Because you have to think more about your composition, you will become more imaginative with your framing and become more adventurous with your composition.
-You will also learn which focal length you prefer to work with and so start creating your own look and style too.
+You will also learn which focal length you prefer to work with so start creating your own look and style too.

-You get in closer to your subjects
+You get closer to your subjects

-Better low light photography
+Better low-light photography

 A maxed-out ISO at 6400 and a shutter speed of 1/30 suddenly becomes a very usable 1/120.
-You really are more invisible in the evening without that on-camera flash giving you away and making the lighting flat and uninteresting.
+You are more invisible in the evening without that on-camera flash giving you away and making the lighting flat and uninteresting.
 You will start to understand and work with the natural lighting more, again improving the quality of your images.

 Wide Aperture – Shallower depth of field – More beautiful Bokeh